moledoc/moledoc/pensieve/README.md

 	* *EXPAND*: Sane defaults make life easier, more convenient, consistent and more care free.
 For that reason a person should set good set of defaults to oneself and stick with them.
 * For me, annoying myself makes me more productive:
 	* *EXAMPLE*: notifications to stand during work day.
-	* *EXAMPLE*: put things I need to deal with to a place, that will annoy me.
+	* *EXAMPLE*: put things I need to deal with to a place, that will annoy/bother me.
 * If it takes less than 15 min the do it now, don't postpone it.
 	* *NOTE*: could replace 15 with 10 or 5 as well.
 	* *EXPAND*: doing the things now will make you more productive and give small victories for the day.